aymankhawaldeh/About-me/README.md

 # About-me

-*i made a site that contain informations about me and before the site open i added a yes/no questions with javaScript and after that the site will open and there is informations about me ,and about the steps i made also files like .gitignore and .eslintrc.json and also made a reset file , and i must say that thanks for samer and bashar and sheab cause they helped me*
+*I made a site that contain informations about me and before the site open i added a yes/no questions with javaScript and after that the site will open and there is informations about me ,and about the steps i made also files like .gitignore and .eslintrc.json and also made a reset file , and i must say that thanks for samer and bashar and sheab cause they helped me*

+*And also i added a new 2 questions and also 10 best places for me and my education and my previous works , and used new commands i will write it down*

 ## Commands
 1. // comment